Patient-reported Outcomes and Patient Safety in acute and/or critical illness (POPS)

 Ongoing research projects

-- Family members’ experiences of receiving a diary after the patient has died in an ICU
+- Relatives’ experiences of receiving an intensive care diary after the patient has died.

-- Posttraumatic stress symptoms and quality of life after traumatic events and violence
+- Post‑traumatic stress symptoms and consequences for quality of life after being exposed to physical violence

 Research group leader